Reading Time: 4 minutes

 Did you know that 74% of organizations in a participating study said they experienced check fraud in 2017?
 Less than half were targeted by electronic payments.

 A paper check can always be handed in with missing information such as a signature or date.
-It can also contain incorrect information on the check and still process.
-An eCheck won’t process until all required information is received.
+It can also be written from an account with insufficient funds.
+An eCheck will verify the account information before being accepted.

 In fact, the information your customer enters is an important part of eCheck security.
-This is because eChecks often only require a person to log into their bank through a provided payment portal tied to your account.
+This is because how eChecks work is that they’ll often only require a person to log into their bank through a provided payment portal tied to their account.
 That means there’s no chance to enter inaccurate information.
 It also means hackers have fewer opportunities to steal your data.

 You Can Prevent Payment Breakage